George Watson's College: Re-establishment as a day school

 By the 1860s, the hospital school system had fallen into general public disrepute, while the Merchant Company was fearful both of government intervention in the schooling system.
 The solution was to re-found Watson's, and the three other hospitals under its governorship, as day schools.
-In July 1868 the Company applied to Parliament for powers to re-organise their schools and make different use of their endowments to as to make education more widely available.
+In July 1868 the Company applied to Parliament for powers to re-organise their schools and make different use of their endowments so as to make education more widely available.
 Watson's was thus completely transformed, reopening on 26 September 1870 as a fee-paying day school with a roll of 800 boys, initially called George Watson's College Schools for Boys.

 In 1869, the original hospital building was sold to the Royal Infirmary of Edinburgh.
 When the infirmary sought to expand in 1871, the school moved a short distance west to the former Merchant Maiden Hospital building in Archibald Place.
 The original hospital building was incorporated into the infirmary, and the chapel remained in use as the hospital chapel until the infirmary was itself moved away.
-The remains of the building were demolished in 2004 during the redevelopment of the infirmary site by the Quartermile consortium, which also redeveloped the site of the Archibald Place buildings, which had been demolished in the 1930s after the school moved to its present site.
+The remains of the building were demolished in 2004 during the redevelopment of the infirmary site by the Quartermile consortium.

-In 1902 the College was the first prestigious Scottish secondary school to appoint a woman head.
+In 1902 the college was the first prestigious Scottish secondary school to appoint a woman head.
 The school's staff were mainly men and there were 930 pupils.
 Charlotte Ainslie was an ex-pupil who had studied at Bedford College and now led George Watson's Ladies' College.